14 Mother's Day Campaign Ideas (and How to Approach this Holiday Thoughtfully)

 You can share your Mother’s Day gift guide with your email list:

-Example of a Mother’s Day gift guide email from Banana Republic
+Example of a Mother’s Day gift guide email from Quince

 But you can also: